hyprwm/hyprland-wiki/content/Nix/Hyprland on other distros.md

 ---
-title: Hyprland on other distros
+title: Hyprland on Other Distros
 weight: 4
 ---